beave/sagan/doc/source/rule-keywords.rst

 priority: {priority};

-Sets the prority of an alert/signature.
+Sets the probity of an alert/signature.

 **priority: 1;**